standenboy/n/README.md

 n e - `will let you edit a note from a list`
 ### notes on n
-It is writen in pure posix shell.
+It is written in pure posix shell.

 It depends on the following: